 Sector Background & Challenges

 In India, about 70% of the population lives in rural areas and 49% of the work force is employed in agriculture.
 Agriculture accounts for 14% of GDP, its annual employment growth rate is less than 1% and agricultural productivity varies across India.
-The Government of India is targeting 4% growth in agriculture sector during 2012-17, to improve agricultural production and livelihood opportunities in rural areas.
+The Government of India is targeting 4% growth in agriculture sector during the 12th Five-Year Plan (2012-17), to improve agricultural production and livelihood opportunities in rural areas.

 Figures at a Glance

 328 million hectares Geographical area of India

-140 million hectares Net sown area
+141 million hectares Net sown area

-65 million hectares Net irrigated area (only 46% of net sown area is irrigated, 54% is rainfed)
+68 million hectares Net irrigated area (only 48% of net sown area is irrigated, 52% is rainfed) Rs 2,56,000 crore Net investment (gross capital formation) in agriculture & allied sectors in 2014-15 Source: Ministry of Agriculture, 2016-17 annual report Government of India's Strategy

-Rs 162,000 crore Net investment (gross capital formation) in agriculture & allied sectors in 2012-13 Source: Ministry of Agriculture, 2014-15 annual report Government of India's Strategy The Government policy lays emphasis on improving the economic viability of farming as well as protection and improvement of land, water, biodiversity and genetic resources.
+The Government policy lays emphasis on improving the economic viability of farming as well as protection and improvement of land, water, biodiversity and genetic resources.
 A wide array of programs have been initiated and supported by various Ministries covering all the facets of agriculture including agriculture production, farm inputs and management, agriculture credit, postharvest management and value addition, agriculture research and extension, and watershed development.
 For instance, the National Food Security Mission is implemented to enhance the production of rice, wheat and pulses, and Rs 50,000 crore is allocated over 5 years for development of irrigation facilities under the scheme.
 Overview of Japan's Assistance Assist enhancement of agricultural productivity and livelihood improvement in rural areas.
-ODA loans of 262 billion Japanese Yen, approx. Rs 16,000 crore, extended since 1981/82.
+ODA loans of 271 billion Japanese Yen, approx. Rs 16,000 crore, extended since 1981/82.

-Project for Maximization of Soyabean Production in Madhya Pradesh JICA's Assistance Strategy JICA has been focussing on uplifting and stabilizing farmers' income, and improving agricultural productivity through construction/renovation of irrigation facilities, enhancement of 'Water Users Association' (WUA), improvement of cultivation technology, crop diversification and strengthening of
+Left Bank Canal at Samal Barrage generation of Electricity upto 10 MW, Rengali Irrigation Project JICA's Assistance Strategy JICA has been focussing on uplifting and stabilizing farmers' income, and improving agricultural productivity through construction/renovation of irrigation facilities, enhancement of 'Water Users' Association' (WUA), improvement of cultivation technology, crop diversification and strengthening market linkages.

-Rajasthan Minor Improvement Project Achievements
+Rajasthan Minor Irrigation Improvement Project Achievements

 JICA's association since 1991 with sericulture farmers of Karnataka, Tamil Nadu, Andhra Pradesh & Telangana has led to improvement in their skills in producing locally higher quality bivoltine cocoons.
 The demand for such cocoons is increasing, and in turn related employment opportunities are increasing.
+In Madhya Pradesh, JICA supported to develop soybean cultivation technologies for small and underprivileged farmers, which can be double the productivity of soybean cultivation from 1 t/ha to 2 t/ha.